Paytrail 101: Optimized Integration

 We recommend using our Merchant API for initiating refunds from the site management portal for all payment methods.
 Merchant API supports initiating and cancelling both partial and full refunds.

 Note that a refund can be initiated with any amount greater than zero and less or equal than the paid amount.
 Keep in mind the VAT included in the original payment.

 URL_NOTIFY field allows you to receive a confirmation when the refund has been completed or cancelled.

 Daily settlements delivered via the Merchant API contain payments and refunds as single rows.
 You can search the settlements through REST endpoints in JSON format.
 The settlement data contains payments, refunds, and transaction fees.

-You can also use the Merchant API in your bookkeeping.
+You can also use the Merchant API for bookkeeping.
 The payment is created in Paytrail so that we use the invoice number as the order number (

 ORDER_NUMBER).
-Settlement data is fetched from the Merchant API and modified to match the settlement material provided by the bank (
+Settlement data is retrieved from the Merchant API and modified to match the settlement material provided by the bank (

 ORDER_NUMBER = reference number from the bank).
 You may then pass the amended bank materials into the financial software.
 The settlement with the reference is booked into another account and excluded from the bookkeeping.